 We work very long hours; sometimes easily surpassing 70 hours in a week.
 When life gets really hectic, it can make it a lot harder to have the energy and drive to take the time to prepare healthy meals, which is ironic because the more demanding your life and schedule, the more you need to be careful about properly fueling yourself to keep up with that demand.
 We know all of you have families, work, school, and a million other things going on in your lives as well, so we thought we'd share our food prep tips with you.

 There are a lot of different food prep ideas online and to be honest I've never been thrilled with most of them.
 Many seem to consist of encouraging people to cook up a bunch of meat, as well as a handful of servings of 1-2 different kinds of vegetables.
-The problem is that the same meal 5 times a week would be terribly boring & nutritionally redundant, thus making it harder to adhere to that style of eating long term.
-Additionally, when the food is pre-cooked days before, and then reheated days later, it loses much of it's nutritional value due to oxidative damage and loss of heat sensitive vitamins.
+The problem is that the same meal 5 times a week would be terribly boring and nutritionally redundant, thus making it harder to adhere to that style of eating long term.
+Additionally, when the food is pre-cooked days before, and then reheated days later, it loses much of it's nutritional value due to oxidative damage and loss of heat-sensitive vitamins.
 With the way we propose food prepping, your food is cooked fresh, meaning that it retains more of it's nutritional value.
-In the instance that you can't throw together and cook a meal at work or on the go, using your fresh-chopped produce to cook a dish the night or morning before is still a better option as the food is far more fresh.
+In instances when you can't throw together and cook a meal at work or on the go, using your fresh-chopped produce to cook a dish the night before or in the morning is still a better option as the food is far more fresh.

 - The sooner you tackle the task after buying your groceries, the more likely you are to eat all of that fresh produce.
 Try to do your produce prep within 24 hours of your grocery shopping.

 - Thoroughly wash and then chop up your produce; aim to chop up an amount of food that you might go through in 2-4 days.